raysmith619/TurtleBraille/README.md

 ![Incorrect Display](Docs/TurtleBraille_braille_win_good.PNG)

 ## Problem
-Somewhere in the new code we are scalling incorrectly.
+Somewhere in the new code we are scaling incorrectly.
 Just to get the display to position for viewing I had to hack the Turtle goto function as shown in the code snippet below.
 If I could think of a way to make the code smaller I would send it to something like ***stackoverflow*** and pose the question.
 ### Code Snippet
 ```